Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 For starters we make spotify react to a button.
 All I am interested in for now is just a play/pause toggle, because this is just a proof of concept.
 To achieve this, I took this project https://github.com/witnessmenow/spotify-api-arduino/blob/main/examples/playerControls/playerControls.ino and modified it to fit my needs.
 For this to work you need a library you can find here https://github.com/witnessmenow/spotify-api-arduino.

 Once the Output window says "Library installed" restart your Arduino IDE and open the spotifyarduino example "getRefreshToken".
 You will need this token later.
-In the corresponding places in the file add your spotify developer Client ID & Client Secret.
-And also add in the corresponding places your hotspot name and password.
+Follow the steps as indicated in the document untill you succesfully send the program to your arduino board and it succesfully connected to wifi.

-The provided code then is a bit unclear but you have to do the following:
+The provided expelnation from that point is a bit unclear but you have to do the following:

 1. In the serial monitor find the IP address
-2. Go to your spotify API settings and add "http://[IP address (the one from the serial monitor)]/callback/" as a redirect URI (and save your changes)
+2. Go to your spotify API settings and add "http://[IP address (the one from the serial monitor)]/callback/" as a redirect URI (and save your changes).
+It is recommended to remove any existing redirect URI's.
-3. Then on the device that is the hotspot go to a webbrowser and search for "http://[IP address (the one form the Serial monitor)]
+3. Then on the device that is the hotspot arduino is connected to go to a webbrowser and search for "http://[IP address (the one form the Serial monitor)]
 4. You should get to a blank page with a spotify authentication link, click the link and authenticate.
 This should redirect you to the callback page on which the refresh token is shown.

-Then go back tot the player controls example and add all the required information (spotify developer Client ID & Client Secret, Hotpsot name and password and spotify refresh token and correct country code (in the market spot)).
+With this information start the example playerControls from the spotify-api-arduino (only works if you have spotify premium, if you don't have that go to the next section).
+And add all the required information (spotify developer Client ID & Client Secret, Hotpsot name and password and spotify refresh token and correct country code (in the Spotify market).
+From this point you are on your own for this subject, because I was unable to test it.
+(Good luck (: )

+If you can see in your serial monitor that all the requests fail, it is probalby because you do not have acces to spotify premium.
+While creating this manual I made these notes about that:
 Here I ran into a little issue, where it would not be able to send the request.
 Printing failed to send request on everything.
 This appeared to be because of a combination of me being poor (not having spotify premium) and spotify being not a nice company and locking almost all the API stuff behind premium.
 So I switchted to a part of the API that doesn't require premium, which is the getCurrentlyPlaying example.
 In this example add all the required information (spotify developer Client ID & Client Secret, Hotpsot name and password and spotify refresh token and the correct country code (in the market spot)).
 Which did work (correcly even), mark me relieved.
 So that makes a change of plans.
 Instead of pausing and resuming, the code will now request the currently playing song on button pressed.
 A bit of a shame, but it will serve as the proof of concept.
 If you do have spotify premium, all other functions should be available to you as well.
 And can (probalby) be implemented in a similar way.

-### Start creating own code (finally)
+If you do not have spotify premium and still want to do something with the API you can only request information about the currently playing song.
+For that open the example getCurrentlyPlaying from the spotify-api-arduino.
+And add all the required information (spotify developer Client ID & Client Secret, Hotpsot name and password and spotify refresh token and correct country code (in the Spotify market).

+### Connecting the button
 If you have a 3 pin button it should be wired like this:
 On the button bourd you should see an S a - and a middle pin.
 The S pin goes to the data pin (D15 in my case) the - pin goes to the power output (3v3 in my case) and the middle pin goes to the ground.
 Make sure to test whether this works with a more simple program (the button example with a few added println statements works fine) to prevent getting spammed with requests.
 <img src="https://github.com/user-attachments/assets/5dd9c349-3469-4b18-bf4e-d5e023ee5dc7" alt="wiring1" width=400/>
 <img src="https://github.com/user-attachments/assets/eb72b2f0-4265-4bb3-9e3c-e8b9e2a17178" alt="Button" width=400/>
 <img src="https://github.com/user-attachments/assets/525105bb-dd97-49d6-a946-61a8339e7978" alt="Button" width=400/>

+### Start creating own code
 Currently the code requests the currently playing content every minute.
 I will change this into a request on button press.

 I happen to have some code lying around from a previous project that works with buttons, so that saves me a lot of time.